 Symptoms of PCOS include lack of a period, irregular period, body hair growing on the chest, naval, face or around the nipples, hair thinning on the head, acne, dark skin markings around the neck, armpits, groin or breasts as well as decreased breast size.

 The increase in androgen levels is responsible for causing these male-characteristic symptoms.
 It makes the skin oilier than usual and causes breakouts on areas like the face, chest, and upper back.

 If you think you may have acne triggered by PCOS, please contact your physician for testing and diagnosis.

-The Vitex herbs acts upon the pituitary and hypothalamus glands by increasing luteinizing hormone (LH) production and mildly inhibiting the release of follicle stimulating hormone (FSH).
+The Vitex herbs act upon the pituitary and hypothalamus glands by increasing luteinizing hormone (LH) production and mildly inhibiting the release of follicle-stimulating hormone (FSH).
 This results in a shift in the ratio of estrogen to progesterone, with a rise in progesterone.
 The ability of the Vitex to increase progesterone levels is an indirect effect.
-The herb itself is not a hormone.
-Therefore, it is important to know if your progesterone levels truly are low before taking Vitex as it could stimulate an acne breakout from too high of progesterone levels.

 We offer an organic, vegan and therapeutic-grade Vitex that is designed for hormonal acne treatment.

 Saw Palmetto is a small palm with fan-shaped leaves and sharply toothed stalks, native to the southeastern US.
 Supplements made from the berries are used to decrease inflammation and are found to decrease the uptake of testosterone in the body.
 These effects are likely attributed to natural anti-androgenic effects, which block the actions of testosterone in the body, which in turn can help reduce acne breakouts for women and men.